aweglteo/pandabucks/README.md

 # Pandabucks

-This is a toy ruby webserver based on rack. will be implement functions below
+This is a toy ruby webserver based on rack. functions below will be implemented.
 - [ ] multithreading
-- [ ] non-blocking (maybe using I/O.select or anything else )
+- [ ] listen to unix domain socket

 ## Installation